Frequently Asked Questions 🧐🤔

 Finding Us

-Occasionally, depending on the scope and timing.
+I do, occasionally, depending on the scope and timing.
 Reach out through the contact page and tell me what you’re thinking.

 Online at ittybittyniftygifties.com, in person at craft shows around the Madison, Wisconsin area, and sometimes through the ArtVend machine at Tobin.
 Check the site for upcoming show dates.